EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-- Every $1 = 10 points
+- Every $1 = 10 points.
-- For sushi $1 = 20 points (2 x 10)
+- For sushi $1 = 20 points (2 x 10).
 - We want to SUM each customers points.
   - One way to do this is using the `SUM funcion with a CASE statement`:
-       - When the product name is sushi then multiply the price by 20, when not then multiply it by 10
+       - When the product name is sushi then multiply the price by 20, when not then multiply it by 10.
-       - Then sum all the points
+       - Then sum all the points.

 ```sql
 SELECT s.customer_id,